 Bruce JonesNon-Resident Fellow

-Dr. Bruce Jones is the former director and present Non-Resident Senior Fellow of the NYU Center on International Cooperation.
+Dr. Bruce Jones is a Non-Resident Fellow at New York University’s Center on International Cooperation (CIC) and former CIC director.
 Bruce is the Senior Fellow and Director of the Project on International Order and Strategy at the Brookings Institution.
 Most recently, he authored Still Ours to Lead released by Brookings Institution Press in 2014.
 He served as the Senior External Advisor for the World Bank’s World Development Report 2011 on Conflict, Security and Development, and in March 2010 was appointed by the United Nations Secretary-General as a member of the Senior Advisory Group to guide the Review of International Civilian Capacities.

 Dr. Jones’ research focuses on US policy on global order and transnational threats; on multilateral institutions in peace and security issues; on the role of the United Nations in conflict management and international security; and on global peacekeeping, post-conflict operations and fragile state engagements.

 Prior to assuming the Directorship of the Center, Dr. Jones served in several capacities at the United Nations.
 He was Senior Advisor in the Office of the Secretary-General during the UN reform effort leading up to the World Summit 2005, and in the same period was Acting Secretary of the Secretary-General’s Policy Committee.
 In 2004-2005, he was Deputy Research Director of the High-level Panel on Threats, Challenges and Change.
 From 2000-2002 he was Special Assistant to the UN Special Coordinator for the Middle East peace process; and held assignments in the UN Interim Mission in Kosovo, and in the Office for the Coordination of Humanitarian Affairs.